Midwifery Care in the Community

 The Community Midwifery service is made up of 6 teams consisting of both Midwives and Maternity Support Workers providing care for women in their local area.

 Each team is based in one of the locality children’s centres or community clinics and is focused on a designated geographical area.

 Your named Midwives are currently linked to your GP surgery and local Children’s Centre and work out of and can be contacted at the bases below:

 Green Ark Children's Centre

 South Hams Team

 Torpoint Community Clinic, Oak Tree Surgery, Callington Health Centre, Saltash

-Plumtree Children's Centre
+Plumtree Children's Centre (Rees Centre)